 30-05-2019 | | By Christian Cawley

-Facial recognition technology promises so much for the future.
+The future of facial recognition promises so much.
 Security, direct marketing, improvements in AI, to name but a few.

 But all is not well in the world of facial recognition.
 Issues that should have been resolved long ago are causing controversies that threaten to derail facial recognition.